Do you have questions about the Henry Vilas Zoo?

 To reduce paper waste, we do not print physical maps.
 A current map of the zoo can be found here.
 Large, posted maps are also located throughout the zoo.

 All of our animal exhibits are free.
-There is a separate fee for our zoo train, conservation carousel, and goat feeding.
-Attraction fees can be found here.
+There is a $3 fee for our zoo train and conservation carousel.

 The zoo has something for every taste and diet.
 Adjacent to our award-winning Arctic Passage exhibit, the Glacier Grille offers your family the only restaurant experience in the world overlooking polar bears!
-Also, stop by for a coffee or cool snack at our Chocolate Shoppe Ice Cream kiosk.
-More information and menus can be found here.
+Also, stop by for a coffee or cool snack at the Cup and Cone kiosk located in the center of the zoo.

 Coolers and picnic baskets are permitted on zoo grounds.
 There are picnic areas located in central areas at the zoo.
-We ask that outside food is not brought into our Glacier Grille restaurant.
+Outside food is not permitted inside our Glacier Grille restaurant.

 The zoo has a variety of special events throughout the year.
 A full list of events can be found here.

 The zoo is pleased to offer strollers for rent in the zoo gift shop on a first-come, first-served basis in the fall, spring, and summer seasons.
 The cost is a $10 deposit (you will get $5 back upon returning the stroller to the gift shop).
 You must also leave a driver’s license, which will be returned to you when you bring back the stroller.
 For safety reasons, strollers are not available for rent during the winter.
 You are welcome to bring your own stroller to the zoo during this time.